rabbitmq/rabbitmq-website/docs/install-rpm.md

 On most systems, a node should be able to start and run with all defaults.
-Please refer to the [Configuration guide](./configure) to learn more and [Production Checklist](./production-checklist) for guidelines beyond development environments.
+Please refer to the [Configuration guide](./configure) to learn more and [Deployment Guidelines](./production-checklist) for guidelines beyond development environments.

 Note: the node is set up to run as system user `rabbitmq`.